SJellen/SJellen/README.md

 ---

-## 📘 Canonical Publications
+## 📘 Normative Protocol Surface

 The following documents define the **normative protocol surface** of USG.
-They are standards-oriented specifications; whitepapers and briefs elsewhere in the canon are interpretive, exploratory, or contextual.
+These are standards-oriented specifications.
+Whitepapers and briefs elsewhere in the canon are interpretive, exploratory, or contextual.

 - **The Universal Sports Graph — Blueprint Edition**
   DOI-backed whitepaper defining the problem space, protocol goals, and architectural framing.